nohren/Open-Table-Bot/README.md

 ## Overview

-\*\* Note - When logging in it appears OpenTable has their own notification system "Notify me".
-It will be easier to use.
-I'm not sure their checking frequency.
+\*\* Note - OpenTable has their own notification system "Notify me".
+You need to log in and register with them.
+In my experience, I have pulled reservations using this agent without ever being notifyed via their system.
+I'm not sure their checking frequency, but I know mine.

 This bot runs in a tab and checks for availability.
+Once it finds availability it will attempt to book.
+It will also send an email for you to book, in case auto booking fails.

 Checking frequency can be fine tuned.
-Once availability appears, it sends a notification via email with the reservation link to the destination address specified.
+Beware of checking < 30 seconds.
+That seems to get you blocked.

 ## Install